Zehui-He/simple_json_parser/README.md

+# This document is outdated!
+Please do not use!
 # A simple JSON parser implemented by C++

 A simple JSON parser which take the JSON file name via command line argument as input and store the result in an unoreded map.